 Consider these questions and compare each yarn type using the pros and cons tables in the previous section.
 Using the information in this guide, you’ll be able to find a yarn fiber type and material that suits your needs perfectly.

 Remember, always knit a swatch before you embark on your full project, whether you’re using a knitting pattern or not.
-This will help you test the yarn and needles you’re using to make sure you’re using the correct gauge.
+This will help you test the yarn and needles you’re using to make sure you’re knitting with the right tension.

 Yarn Type Comparison Chart